sonda-red/blog/content/posts/04-intel-homelab-2.md

 sudo dnf -y install intel-basekit intel-oneapi-runtime-libs
 ```

-Installing the `intel-basekit`, `intel-level-zero` and the `SYCL` packages will lead a system that supports the Intel Arc GPUs and the Level Zero API.
+Installing the `intel-basekit`, `intel-level-zero` and the `SYCL` packages will result in a system that supports the Intel Arc GPUs and the Level Zero API.

-This support is later extended in kubernetes with the `intel-device-operator` and `intel-device-plugins-gpu` to expose the GPUs to the cluster, which you can follow in the next section at [Intel GPU specifics on k8s level](#intel-gpu-specifics).
+This support is later extended in Kubernetes with the `intel-device-operator` and `intel-device-plugins-gpu` to expose the GPUs to the cluster, which you can follow in the next section at [Intel GPU specifics on k8s level](#intel-gpu-specifics).

 * Sanity Test:
 To make sure everything is working at this stage, I usually go through [the process of pulling an ipex image](https://pytorch-extension.intel.com/installation?platform=gpu&version=v2.7.10%2Bxpu&os=linux%2Fwsl2&package=docker), which stands for [intel-extension-for-pytorch](https://github.com/intel/intel-extension-for-pytorch).